 - Option 2: 90 points of coursework plus a 90-point thesis (Note: this is normally only open to students with a GPA of 7.5 or with the approval of the Head of Programme).

 Students start their studies in February (Semester 1) and the normal enrolment would be full-time for one year.
-However, with approval, students can study part-time over two years.
+However, with approval, students can study part-time up to a maximum of three years.

 - Depending on which option you choose, you will then select elective courses:

 - up to 60 points from Schedule A

 - up to 30 points from Schedule B

 - Research course – either POLS 688 Dissertation (60 points) or POLS 689 Thesis (90 points).